Jessevdz/OmniOrder/README.md

-# OmniOrder
+# Stelly

 **A White-Label, Managed Micro-SaaS for Restaurant Order Management.**

 ## 1. Developer Quickstart

-Follow these steps to get the OmniOrder Monorepo running locally using Docker and the provided validation scripts.
+Follow these steps to get the Stelly Monorepo running locally using Docker and the provided validation scripts.

 ### Prerequisites
 * Docker & Docker Compose